mddazure/russian-language-tutor/README.md

 - **Comprehension Questions**: Tests your understanding of story content
 - **Grammar Practice**: Interactive exercises focusing on grammar constructs from the stories
 - **Progress Tracking**: Detailed quiz results with explanations
-- **Dual Deployment**: Works both as a GitHub Spark and Azure Web App
+- **Dual Deployment**: Works both as a GitHub Spark and self-contained Azure Web App

 ## Deployment Options